 (Check the bottom of this blog post for the answers to the math problems posted above!)

-While it may seem like math problems like the above have no real use in life, this couldn’t be farther from the truth!
-Math is incredibly important in our lives and, without realizing it, we use mathematical concepts, as well as the skills we learn from doing math problems, every day.
-The laws of mathematics govern everything around us, and without a good understanding of them, one can encounter significant problems in life.
+While it may seem like math problems like the ones above have no real use in life, this couldn’t be farther from the truth!
+Math is incredibly important in our lives and, without realizing it, we use mathematical concepts, as well as the skills we learn from doing math problems every day.
+The laws of mathematics govern everything around us, and without a good understanding of them, one can encounter significant difficulties in life.

 Read on to learn a few reasons that math is a powerful and incredibly useful tool.

-- Learning math is good for your brain.
-Research conducted by Dr. Tanya Evans of Stanford University indicates that children who know math are able to recruit certain brain regions more reliably, and have greater gray matter volume in those regions, than those who perform more poorly in math.
+Research conducted by Dr. Tanya Evans of Stanford University indicates that children who know math can recruit certain brain regions more reliably, and have higher gray matter volume in those regions, than those who perform more poorly in math.
 The brain regions involved in higher math skills in high-performing children were associated with various cognitive tasks involving visual attention and decision-making.
 While correlation may not imply causation, this study indicates that the same brain regions that help you do math are recruited in decision-making and attentional processes.

-- Math helps you tell time.
 “I’m late, I’m late for a very important date.” – White Rabbit from the movie Alice in Wonderland.
 Don’t let your ignorance of math make you like the White Rabbit!
-A recent study indicated that 4 out of 5 children living in Oklahoma City cannot read the hands on an analog clock to tell time.
-Knowing math, and particularly, fractions, can help you better tell time.
+A recent study indicated that 4 out of 5 children living in Oklahoma City can’t read the hands on an analog clock to tell time.
+Knowing math, and particularly fractions, can help you better tell time.
 While analog clocks may eventually become obsolete, don’t let your ability to tell time become outdated!
 Use your knowledge of fractions to help you tell time on analog clocks that have an hour, minute, and (sometimes) second hand.

-- Math makes you a better cook (or baker).
-With a knowledge of math, for example, you can quickly deduce that a half-cup of flour is the same thing as eight tablespoons of flour.
-This can prove handy if you find that your half-cup measure is missing.
-Likewise, if you are cooking from a recipe that serves 4 people, but you need to feed 8 people, your math skills tell you that you can simply double all of the necessary ingredients.
-Without math, you may not have enough food (or have too much food) to feed your guests…
+With knowledge of math, for example, you can quickly deduce that a half-cup of flour is the same thing as eight tablespoons of flour.
+This skill can prove handy if you find that your half-cup measure is missing.
+Likewise, if you are cooking from a recipe that serves four people, but you need to feed eight people, your math skills tell you that you can simply double all of the necessary ingredients.
+Without math, you may not have enough food (or have too much food) to feed your guest!

-- Math helps us have better problem-solving skills.
 Math helps us think analytically and have better reasoning abilities.
 Analytical thinking refers to the ability to think critically about the world around us.
 Reasoning is our ability to think logically about a situation.
-Analytical and reasoning skills are important because they help us solve problems and look for solutions.
-While it may seem farfetched to think that solving the train problem above can help you solve a problem in your life, the skills that you use in framing the problem, identifying the knowns and unknowns, and taking steps to solve the problem can be a very important strategy that can be applied to other problems in life.
+Analytical and reasoning skills are essential because they help us solve problems and look for solutions.
+While it may seem far-fetched to believe that solving the train problem above can help you solve a problem in your life, the skills that you use in framing the problem, identifying the knowns and unknowns, and taking steps to solve the problem can be a very important strategy that is applicable to other issues in life.

-- Math is used in practically every career in some way.
-Obviously, mathematicians and scientists rely on mathematical principles to do the most basic aspects of their work such as test hypotheses.
+Obviously, mathematicians and scientists rely on mathematical principles to do the most basic aspects of their work, such as test hypotheses.
 While scientific careers famously involve math, they are not the only careers to do so.
 Even operating a cash register requires that one understands basic arithmetic.
 People working in a factory must be able to do mental arithmetic to keep track of the parts on the assembly line and must, in some cases, manipulate fabrication software utilizing geometric properties (such as the dimensions of a part) in order to build their products.
 Really, any job requires math because you must know how to interpret your paycheck and balance your budget.